 The Emergency Operations Plan is one of the plans that make up the City of Seattle's Comprehensive Emergency Management Plan (CEMP).
 The CEMP is a set of overarching documents that describe Seattle's plan for mitigating against known hazards, as well as how the City will respond to and begin the process of recoverying from disasters.
 Click here to view the Plan.

 Seattle All Hazards Mitigation Plan.
 This is the guiding document for the city's hazard mitigation program.
 The plan lays out a strategy for minimizing the risk to people, property and the environment from natural and man-made hazards.
-View the plan.
+View the Plan and Appendices.

 Since 2012, Seattle has been working on the development of disaster recovery plans that include catastrophic events.
 Initial efforts on recovery planning resulted in the development of a preliminary Post-Disaster Recovery Plan Framework published in 2013.